orangejulius/octopress/source/_posts/2014-08-25-FAA-ride-sharing.markdown

 caused by fatigue that lead to the accident.
 The team then investigated the maintenance and production logs for the airplane going back 18 years, and determined the part was manufactured with the defect, the defect was detected, but the part was not rejected as it should have been.
-This is the lengths we have to go to if we want to ensure flying is safe.
+This is the lengths we have to go to if we want to ensure flying is safe.<br>
 </div>